JodyRedlot/Interface-Generator/README.md

 - Check .../x64/Debug/docs.html

 Attention:
 - OpenCV is required.
-You have to add required headers and dll-s (opencv_world401.dll, opencv_world401d.dll) to your project
+You have to drop/include required headers and dll-s (opencv_world401.dll, opencv_world401d.dll) to your project

 Credits:
 - Jody Redlot (code)